idris-lang/Idris-dev/docs/tutorial/typesfuns.rst

        FZ : Fin (S k)
        FS : Fin k -> Fin (S k)

-From the signature,  we can see that this is a data type that takes a ``Nat``, and produces a type.
+From the signature,  we can see that this is a type constructor that takes a ``Nat``, and produces a type.
 So this is not a set in the sense of a collection that is a container of objects, rather it is the canonical set of unnamed elements, as in "the set of 5 elements," for example.
 Effectively, it is a type that captures integers that fall into the range of zero to ``(n - 1)`` where